tacowordpress/taco-2016-boilerplate/html/wp-content/themes/taco-theme/app/forms/README.md

 <?php }); ?>
 ```
-Example 1 shows how easy it is to use your own template using HTML and template tags.
+Example 1 shows how easy it is to use your own template with HTML and template tags.
 Using %my_field_name% will render that field according to the configuration settings.
 Let's say you wanted to hide the labels for fields and use placeholders instead.
 In your config settings just set `"hide_labels" => true`.
 You will notice "%edit_link%" in the example above.
 This renders a link to the WordPress admin, where client admin can go to the configuration to edit fields like success/error messages and admin emails.